 Dr. Sameer Lodha, Dr. John Froelich and Dr. Edmund Rowland lead Panorama Orthopedics’ hand surgery department.
-They are considered leaders in their field, having undergone extensive training to treat the most complex cases.
+They are all 5280 Top Docs and are considered leaders in their field, having undergone extensive training to treat the most complex cases.

 When surgery is necessary, it is done at facilities that specialize only in orthopedics, Golden Ridge Surgery Center and OrthoColorado Hospital.

 Services offered at Panorama Orthopedics in metro Denver: